-The Federal Court Practice Note, "Intellectual Property Practice Note (IP-1)", provides some examples of special steps which may be ordered to be undertaken in patent matters.
-For example, the Court may order that the parties file a technical primer to assist the Court.
+ICLG.com © Published and reproduced with kind permission by Global Legal Group Ltd, London The Federal Court Practice Note, "Intellectual Property Practice Note (IP-1)", provides some examples of special steps which may be ordered to be undertaken in patent matters.
+For example, the Court may order that the parties file an agreed technical primer to assist in explaining the technical background to the invention claimed in the patent in suit.